zealous-technology/DPC/README.md

 [push-image job]
 1. check out the repository
-2. install .net 6
-3. restore the application dependencies
-4. install docker env
+2. install docker env
-5. log into docker hub (SECRET username and Docker token)
+3. log into docker hub (SECRET username and Docker token)
-6. build image and push to docker hub (steveager/dpc)
+4. build image and push to docker hub (steveager/dpc)

 We do not want to build and push a new container image on pull-request because the PR could be abandoned!